 In 2017, Intuitive Surgical began working with the Science Museum, London to source and curate relevant da Vinci materials for inclusion in the “Medicine: The Wellcome Galleries” program that was then in its early design phase.
 The Foundation started on this project in October 2018, and on Nov.
 16, 2019, the new medicine wing of the museum opened with an exhibit that included the first da Vinci system used in the U.K..

-In 2019, the Foundation began working with the Surgeon’s Hall Museum in Edinburgh, Scotland to source appropriate da Vinci materials for inclusion in the History of Surgery Museum “Body Voyager” galleries (an entirely new wing set to open in April 2021).
+In 2019, the Foundation began working with the Surgeon’s Hall Museum in Edinburgh, Scotland to source appropriate da Vinci materials for inclusion in the History of Surgery Museum “Body Voyager” galleries (an entirely new wing).
 The project includes the development of a simulator variant designed to be operated in the exhibit.
 Learn more about the Surgeons’ Hall Museum’s current History of Surgery exhibit HERE.

 The museum program expanded in 2020 beyond the two museum projects to include collecting and storing duplicate sets of historically significant materials to preserve these items for inclusion in other history of surgery and history of medicine museum exhibits around the world.
 The program includes archiving not just hardware, but also photographs, videos, employee interviews, and other materials that document the development of robotic-assisted surgery.